 Day 3 Interlaken Switzerland to Brive la Gaillarde France

 Where to stay: In Brive-la-Gaillarde, we stayed at an Airbnb, that turned out to be one of our all-time favorites.
-Located in a quiet neighborhood, it was spacious, had a big kitchen, very comfy beds and had the prettiest French interior design.
+Located in a quiet neighborhood, it was spacious, had a big kitchen, very comfy beds, and the prettiest French interior design.

 What to do:

-We can't really say much about Brive-La-Gaillarde, other than that there was a great Irish Pub around the corner of our Airbnb.
+We can't really say much about Brive-La-Gaillarde, other than that there was a great Irish Pub around the corner from our Airbnb.

 Day 4 Brive la Gaillarde to San Sebastian in Spain